Browse by Era

 The Crusades

-The Crusades were a series of religious wars launched from Western Europe between 1095 and 1291 CE, aimed at capturing Jerusalem and the Holy Land.
-They reshaped medieval Christian-Muslim relations, produced two centuries of intermittent conflict and cultural exchange, and left a legacy that continues to influence historical memory and interfaith understanding.
+The Crusades were a series of religious wars launched from Western Europe between 1095 and 1291 CE to capture Jerusalem and the Holy Land.
+They reshaped medieval Christian-Muslim relations, produced two centuries of intermittent conflict and exchange, and left a lasting legacy.

-One of the longest-lasting empires in history, the Ottoman state ruled vast territories across Europe, Asia, and Africa for over 600 years.
+One of the longest-lasting empires in history, spanning Europe, Asia, and Africa.

 Blue Mosque: The Sultan Ahmed Mosque of Istanbul